gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 for Illinois.
 I wish he had faced a real primary - the nature of IL is that his opponents in the general election are jokes.

-Endorsement: Richard J. Durbin
+Endorsement: Richard J. Durbin.

 ## US Representative, 8th District

 This also isn't a competitive race.
 There is no Republican candidate and the Libertarian candidate said "Hillary was not locked up, or even properly INVESTIGATED" in his Sun-Times endorsement interview.

-Endorsement: Raja Krishnamoorthi
+Endorsement: Raja Krishnamoorthi.

 ## State Senator, 28th District